mstksg/inCode/copy/entries/io-purity.md

 it.
 Not our problem anymore!
 This is the difference between evaluation (the pure process) and execution (the impure one).

-In this sense, any language that deals with IO this way must clearly be non-strict in its IO executions (that is, evaluating an IO statement must not actually "execute" anything...it really wouldn't even make sense in this context!).
+In this sense, any language that deals with IO this way is, as a consequence, non-strict in its IO executions (that is, evaluating an IO statement doesn't actually "execute" anything...it really wouldn't even make sense in this context!).
+The language itself may be strict or lazy, but this won't change whether or not the IO is actually evaluated.

 We have the best of both worlds.
 Purity and...well, usefulness!